This story was originally published and last updated .

 Once your files are copied, you can disconnect the flash drive and back up the photos however you see fit.

-Backing up photos to a PC
+Backing up photos or files to a PC

 Copy contacts and calendars to the cloud